Gwash3189/dnd-dw-crossover/rules.md

       *  *You stumble but jump out of the way in time, being narrowly missed by the minitor.
 You don't have any time to rest, he's now grabbing near by rubble and hurling it at you.
 What do you do?*
       * *You lean around the corner to see if there is a better vantage point.
 Under your weight, the crumbling bit of stone you were hiding behind falls to bits letting arrows through, what do you do?*
       * *Joseph bombards you with mental attacks and nearly overwhelms you, he is trying probing the deep secrets of your mind, what do you do? *
-* No Monsters turns & instead attack as part of GM soft & hard moves.

 #### Hack & Slash